-We recommend checking with your GP, physiotherapist or rheumatologist before starting any new exercise programme.
+DO check with your GP, physiotherapist or rheumatologist before starting any new exercise programme particularly if:

-- You have had spinal surgery or joint replacement surgery
+- You've had spinal surgery or joint replacement surgery

 - You have any other medical conditions